install4j HelpDownload

 Configuring a media file for App Store submission

 To prepare a package that can be uploaded to App Store Connect, start with a media file of type "macOS single bundle archive" and select the ".pkg for App Store submission" option on the "Installer options" step of the media wizard.
-Right below that option you have to select a provisioning profile file.

-This file is created in the "Profiles" section of your Apple Developer account and determines the Apple distribution channel which must be set to "App Store Distribution".
-When creating the provisioning profile, you will have to select the App Identifier and a certificate of type "Distribution" or "Mac App Distribution".
+This file is created in the "Profiles" section of your Apple Developer account and determines the Apple distribution channel which must be set to "Mac App Store Connect".
+When creating the provisioning profile, you will have to select the App Identifier and a certificate of type "Mac App Distribution".
 The App Identifier and the certificate have to be created in the Apple Developer account before the provisioning profile can be created.

 Configuring the launcher for App Store submission

 One requirement for macOS App Store submission is that the App icon contains images in the formats 16x16, 32x32, 128x128, 256x256 and 512x512 as well as their Retina variants with double the resolution.
-On the "Icon" step of the launcher wizard, add the files for the non-Retina formats, the icon compiler will try to pick up Retina files with an "@2x.png" ending and the same base name.
+On the "Icon" step of the launcher wizard, add the files for the non-Retina formats.
+The icon compiler will try to pick up Retina files with an "@2x.png" ending and the same base name.

 By default, install4j will generate a bundle identifier for your launcher that is written to the Info.plist file.
 In case of an App Store submission, you have to explicitly set the bundle identifier to the same value that you have configured in the App ID Configuration in your Apple Developer account.
 This is done on the "Executable info->macOS options" step of the launcher wizard.